How to decide when you can't decide

 Just like the word mind, there is no single definition of stress.

-Generally when we talk about stress we mean circumstances that put pressure on us or make demands of us and/or our reaction to being under pressure.
+Generally when we talk about stress we mean circumstances that put pressure on us and/or our reaction to being under pressure, especially when we feel that the demands made of us are beyond our ability to cope.

-This is why what might cause an issue for one person may not bother another.
+This explains why what might cause an issue for one person may not bother another.

 I liken it to carrying a backpack.